nstraub/injectjs/README.md

 - *parent (string): mandatory.* The name of the type you wish to extend.
 It must be registered previously on the injector.
 - *child (function): mandatory.* The child function you wish to have the parent extend.

 > **Note:** This functionality only provides the most basic of object extension.
-If you wish to override methods from the parent on the child object, you need to call extend before defining the objects overridden methods on the prototype.
+If you wish to override methods from the parent on the child object, you need to call extend before defining the object's overridden methods on the prototype.

 ## <a name="testing"></a>Test Helpers

-InjectJS currently provides two features to aid in unit testing (tested with jasmine only)
+InjectJS currently provides some features to aid in unit testing (tested with jasmine only)

 ### <a name="testing-fakes"></a>injector.registerFake

 registers a type as a fake.
-For now, after using the fake, you need to remove it with `delete injector.fakes.fakeName` (functions for dealing with fakes will come with version 0.2)

 **signatures**
-signatures are identical to registerType
+signatures are identical to [registerType](#registration-type)

 ### <a name="testing-fakes-remove"></a>injector.removeFake